 with Brett Fischer

-Elected district attorneys (DAs) have wide discretion to raise or lower criminal conviction rates, yet the extent to which DAs’ politics shape their decision-making remains unclear.
-We evaluate the causal impact of DA partisan affiliation on conviction rates, sentencing outcomes, and recidivism.
-Using quasi-random variation in DA partisanship stemming from close elections, we find that the marginal Democratic DA is 24 percent more likely to dismiss criminal cases than Republican counterparts, and 15 percent less likely to incarcerate defendants.
-Strikingly, defendants in jurisdictions with Democratic DAs are no more likely to re-appear in a future criminal case, which is consistent with the notion that criminal convictions have limited deterrence effects.
-We find similar patterns using an alternative matching specification that captures the average effect of prosecutor partisanship.
-Our findings underscore the degree to which the punitiveness of the criminal justice system hinges on the partisanship of local district attorneys.
+We evaluate the causal effect of district attorney (DA) politics on criminal case dismissal rates and recidivism.
+Using variation in DA partisanship stemming from close elections, we find that the marginal Democratic DA is 24 percent more likely to dismiss criminal cases than Republican counterparts, and 15 percent less likely to incarcerate defendants.
+Strikingly, though, defendants in Democratic-led jurisdictions are no more likely to re-appear in future criminal cases, consistent with the notion that higher conviction rates have limited deterrence effects.
+Our findings underscore how the punitiveness of the criminal justice system hinges on the partisanship of local district attorneys.

 Most U.S. cities have defined-benefit pensions for their public workers, creating an obligation that exposes sponsoring cities to shortfall risk.
 Large funding gaps in recent years have required increased pension payments and generated fiscal stress for cities.
-To analyze the effect of this “pension pressure”, I assembled a novel dataset which captures the universe of cities and their pensions in California from 2003 to 2016.
+To analyze the effect of this “pension pressure”, I assemble a novel dataset which captures the universe of cities and their pensions in California from 2003 to 2019.
 I focus on the changes in city unfunded liability contributions.
 These mandatory, externally determined payments are plausibly exogenous to cities’ year-to-year spending needs.
-Using a first differences empirical specification, I find that cities primarily reduce non-current expenses, specifically capital investment.
-I also show that cities cut payrolls and employment, with police employment declines specifically.
-Further, there are accompanying increases in crime rates.
+Using a first differences empirical specification, I find that cities reduce non-current expenses, payrolls, and employment, with police employment declines specifically.
+Further, there are accompanying increases in crime rates and costs.
 These estimates imply that pension pressure impairs local public service provision, with contributions displacing other spending.

 with Alberto Ortega